-Films and TV set in and around Morecambe Bay
+Films and TV set in and around the Bay

 Where are your Oscar-worthy Lancashire film and TV locations?